splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

 #.
 Select :guilabel:`CREATE`.
 #.
 (Optional) Select a role to grant this Service account access to the selected project, then select :guilabel:`CONTINUE`.
 #.
-Enable Key type :guilabel:`JSON`, and select :guilabel:`CREATE`.
+Activate Key type :guilabel:`JSON`, and select :guilabel:`CREATE`.
 A new service account key JSON file is then downloaded to your computer.
 #.
-In a new window or tab, go to :new-page:`Cloud Resource Manager API <https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com?pli=1>`, and enable the Cloud Resource Manager API.
-You need to enable this API so Splunk Infrastructure Monitoring can use it to validate permissions on the service account keys.
+In a new window or tab, go to :new-page:`Cloud Resource Manager API <https://console.cloud.google.com/apis/library/cloudresourcemanager.googleapis.com?pli=1>`, and activate the Cloud Resource Manager API.
+You need to activate this API so Splunk Infrastructure Monitoring can use it to validate permissions on the service account keys.

 .. _gcp-projects: